León's Inura to air in its entirety on Music of our Mothers radio show

 CareerGirls.org, an organization dedicated to providing young girls of all income levels and ethnic backgrounds with the academic tools and support they need to achieve their professional aspirations, features Tania León in a series of videos in their "I want to be a Performing Arts Professional" section.
 Visit the site and watch the videos.

-Symphony Space names composer Tania León as Artistic Director of the Composers Now Festival, the acclaimed city-wide, multi-institution, month-long music event that highlights today!s composers.
+Tania León, founder of the Composers Now Festival, has assumed the Artistic Director's role in the acclaimed city-wide, multi-institution, month-long music event that highlights today!s composers.

 "We are thrilled that Tania is heading the Composers Now festival as Artistic

 Director," says Laura Kaminsky, Artistic Director, Symphony Space.
 "Tania is a multi-faceted musician and an international figure in the music world.
 She has carved a niche for herself in contemporary music as a composer, conductor, and music director.
-Her enthusiasm for contemporary composers will shape the festival, introducing compelling new work and amazing music-makers.
-Read the press release.
+Her enthusiasm for contemporary composers will shape the festival, introducing compelling new work and amazing music-makers."

 October 1: Albany Records releases In Motion (featuring Haiku, and the world premiere recording of Inura)